The essential role of computational graphs

 Accumulation rule

-When a variable affects the final output through multiple children, its total derivative is the sum of the contributions coming from all those children.
+When a quantity affects the final output through several downstream operations, its total derivative is the sum of the contributions arriving from each of them.

 To see why, consider